ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 The L2 cache consists of several distinct channels.
 The CDNA3-based :ref:`MI300 <mixxx-note>` accelerator consists of 16 channels each with a capacity of 256KB and utilizing 256B address interleaving.
-These channels can operate largely independently and the system supports up to 8 instances (one per XCD).
-In constrast, the :ref:`MI200 <mixxx-note>` and earlier CDNA accelerators have 32 L2 cache channels each using 256B address interleaving, but only supports a maximum of 2 instances.
+These channels can operate largely independently and the system supports up to 8 instances (*one per XCD*).
+In constrast, :ref:`MI200 <mixxx-note>` CDNA2 accelerators have 32 L2 cache channels each using 256B address interleaving, and MI100 CDNA accelerators and GCN GPUs have only 16 L2 cache channels.
 Incoming requests are mapped to specific L2 channels using a hashing mechanism designed to evenly distribute the requests across the available channels.
 Requests that do not find a match in the L2 cache are forwarded to the :ref:`Infinity Fabric™ <l2-fabric>` to be routed to the appropriate memory location.
 For more details, see :cdna3-white-paper:`9`.

 The L2 cache metrics reported by ROCm Compute Profiler are broken down into four
 categories: